bluebyt/Wayfire-dots/README.md

 ## Running
-- Log out and select Wayfire in Gnome Display Manager (GDM) then log back in.
+- Log out and select Wayfire in the login manager (GDM, SDDM) then log back in.

 ## Waybar modules for Wayfire (Workspace, Windows title, Language)
 All modules use the Wayfire IPC interface, and all Python scripts are located in the .config/ipc-scripts folder.